Skip to main content

 Avatar of Andrew Lord

-Hi, I hope you enjoyed the article.
-I am Andrew - a builder of apps and developer tools.
-Articles on the blog focus on all aspects of Android and iOS development using Kotlin and Swift.
+A software developer and tech leader from the UK.
+Writing articles that focus on all aspects of Android and iOS development using Kotlin and Swift.